Larimichthys polyactis: Diet

 They are benthopelagic feeders that usually eat shrimp, zooplankton, or sometimes small fishes.

 Habitat

 They remain in shallow waters above 120 m, but avoid brackish conditions.
 They are typically found where the sea floor is sand or mud.

 Morphology

 Males can reach 42 cm while the common length is about 30 cm.
 Their body shape is almost rectangular.
 They have red lips, grey gold body, gold belly and light yellow fins.
 The inside of its mouth is white and the gill slit is black.
 In its head are two hard, pale, white bones that keep balance when they swim, which is also used as a material for medicine.
 They can make noise by moving their air bladder in order not to scatter.

 Behavior

 They have a habit of leaping above the sea.
 In winter, they move to warm water.
 The breeding season is from March to June.
-Usually they spawn 30,000 ~ 70,000 eggs.
+Usually they spawn 30,000 to 70,000 eggs.